ietf-gitwg/using-github/draft-thomson-github-bcp.md

 The wording and details of how to do so are specified at https://trustee.ietf.org/license-for-open-source-repositories.html.
-The details are copied below, but the IETF web-site is authorative.
+The details are copied below, but the IETF web-site is authoritative.

 The [IETF Trust license file for open source repositories](https://trustee.ietf.org/license-for-open-source-repositories.html)